SwarmArch/chronos/README.md

    In the software runtime code ($CL_DIR/software/runtime/test_chronos.c), the helper function dma_write is used to write to the FPGA memory.

-   (
-   NOTE: I've sometimes had trouble transferring data back from the FPGA to the host CPU using the DMA mechanism.
-Hence the software runtime uses the OCL mem read mechanism to read completed data (eg: final distance for each node in sssp).

-   Although this is slower than DMA reads, I've found it to be more reliable.
-   )

 Debugging Chronos